vcollak/learnGo/README.md

 ## Ceveats
 When I started to explore Go, I wanted to have something to refer back to and have some examples I can use.
 I would keep finding things on the web, but soon forgot about them and had to find them again.
 As a result, I started to just compile various examples I found useful.
 I figured I'd share some of these examples in hopes that they could be useful to someone.
-However, take them with a grain of salt since I'm by no means a Go expert and still feel vey much like a newb.
+However, take them with a grain of salt since I'm by no means a Go expert and still feel very much like a newb.

 ## Sections